MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/starter-cards.md

 ## Course video

 This card template serves as a comprehensive learning hub filled with video content.
 Customize it with a curated series of courses, tutorials, or informative clips.
 Modify the title, description, and author information to meet the specific needs of your users.

-> [!NOTE]
-> Ratings in Adaptive Cards are only available in [public developer preview](../../resources/dev-preview/developer-preview-intro.md).
+To download the ready-to-use sample, [course video](https://github.com/OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/tree/main/samples/course-video).

 # [Desktop](#tab/desktop6)